Quasitoposes as elementary quotient completions: Preliminary definitions on doctrines and completions

 (d) One the motivating examples for the study of the elementary quotient completion is given by doctrines of the form $\Wsb{\ct{C}}$ where $\ct{C}$ has finite products and weak pullbacks.
-As proved in \cite{MaiettiME:quofcm} the doctrine $\Q{\Wsb{\ct{C}}}$ is $\Sb{\ct{C}\exl}$. \end{exms}
+As proved in \cite{MaiettiME:quofcm} the doctrine $\Q{\Wsb{\ct{C}}}$ is $\Sb{\ct{C}\exl}$, i.e. the subobject doctrine of the exact completion $\ct{C}\exl$ of $\ct{C}$. \end{exms}

-It is quite apparent that the elementary structure plays no role in the definitions of $\Q{P}$ (see \cite{PasqualiF:cofced, EmmeneggerJ:eledac}) but it is crucial to embed $\ct{C}$ into $\ct{Q}_P$.
-The embedding is given by the functor $\nabla_P:\ct{C}\to\ct{Q}_P$ that assigns to each $f:X\to Y$ the arrow $[f]:(X,\delta_X)\to(Y,\delta_Y)$.
-This functor is full and preserves binary products and when $P$ has comprehensive diagonals it is also faithful.
-In this case it is immediate to check that $P$ is the change of base of $\Q{P}$ along $\nabla_P$.
+\begin{remark} It is quite evident that the elementary structure plays no role in the construction of $\Q{P}$, see \cite{PasqualiF:cofced,EmmeneggerJ:eledac} for a detailed analysis of the situation, where it is shown also that the elementary structure is necessary to embed $\ct{C}$ into \bqc{P}.
+The embedding is given by the functor $\nabla_P:\ct{C}\to\bqc{P}$ that assigns to each $f:X\to Y$ the arrow $[f]:(X,\delta_X)\to(Y,\delta_Y)$.
+This functor preserves binary products, and it is full; it is faithful exactly when $P$ has comprehensive diagonals.
+In this case $P$ is the change of base of $\Q{P}$ along $\nabla_P$. \end{remark}

 Denote by $\QEEx$ the subcategory of \EEx on those doctrines with effective descent quotients and on those arrows that preserves quotients, \ie on those $(F,b)$ from $P:\ct{C}\op\ftr\ISL$ to $R:\ct{D}\op\ftr\ISL$ such that the action of $F$ on $q:A\to A/\rho$ is $Fq:FA\to FA/(b_{A\times A}\rho)$.